E. Simms Campbell: Professional career

 During a job as a railroad dining-car waiter, Campbell sometimes drew caricatures of the train passengers, and one of those, impressed by Campbell's talent, gave him a job in a St. Louis art studio, Triad Studios.

 He spent two years at Triad Studios before moving to New York City in 1929.
 A month afterward, he found work with the small advertising firm, Munig Studios, and began taking classes at the National Academy of Design.
 During this time, he contributed to various magazines, notably Life, & Judge.

 Following the suggestion of cartoonist Russell Patterson to focus on good girl art, Campbell created his "Harem Girls", a series of watercolor cartoons that attracted attention in the first issue of Esquire, debuting in 1933.
 Campbell's artwork was in almost every issue of Esquire from 1933 to 1958 and he was the creator of its continuing mascot, the cartoon character in a silk top hat.

 He also contributed to The Chicagoan, Cosmopolitan, Ebony, The New Yorker, Playboy, Opportunity: A Journal of Negro Life, Pictorial Review, and Redbook.

 His commercial artwork for advertising included illustrations for Barbasol, Springmaid, and Hart Schaffner & Marx.

 Campbell also was the author of a chapter on blues music in the 1939 book Jazzmen, a seminal study of jazz's history and development.

 Campbell died in White Plains, New York, in 1971.

 Books

-His gag panel, Cuties, was syndicated by King Features in more than 145 newspapers, was later was collected in a paperback published by Avon.
+His gag panel, Cuties, was syndicated by King Features in more than 145 newspapers, and was later collected in a paperback published by Avon.